 A high credit score can also protect you (and your kids, if you have any) in case of divorce, a spouse’s death or events that cause your spouse’s credit score to drop.

 Gender roles in society have an effect on women and credit

 Women sometimes have thin credit files due to traditional gender roles.
 An example is a household in which the husband is the family’s financial manager and applies for all credit cards and loans in his own name.
 In this case, his wife will not have an opportunity to build credit unless she obtains other credit lines in her name.
 If the husband dies or the couple divorces, the woman may find it difficult to strike out on her own.

-A relatively low income – perhaps due to gender bias in a workplace – can also hamper a woman’s ability to build credit.
+A relatively low income – perhaps due to gender bias in the workplace – can also hamper a woman’s ability to build credit.

 One of the most important factors lenders use to calculate your credit score is credit utilization.
 Credit utilization indicates how much of your total available credit you’re using.
 For example, if you have a card with a $2,000 limit and your balance is $1,000, you have a credit utilization ratio of 50 percent.
-The lower your utilization, the better your credit score will be.
+The lower your average utilization across accounts, the better your credit score will be.

-Credit limits are often based in part on how much you are able to pay each month.
-So, since women typically make less than men (thanks, gender pay gap), that can result in a low credit limit, and a better chance of credit score damage from high utilization.
+Credit limits are often based in part on your monthly or annual income.
+It stands to reason that because women typically make less than men (thanks, gender pay gap), that can result in a low credit limit, and a better chance of credit score damage from high utilization.

 Establishing your own credit